jorgecnavarrom/BGClib/Readme.md

 ## What is it

 It is a tool that facilitates domain annotation of protein data from GenBank and fasta files.
-For this, it harnesses the capabilities of BGClib
+For this, it harnesses the capabilities of BGClib.

 ## Features overview

 What can it do:

 * Annotate domains
-* ~~Extract protein sequences annotated with requested domains~~
-* ~~Extract the subsequence of requested domains~~
 * Generate high quality SVG files

-Additionally, if working with biosynthetic gene clusters you can:
+Additionally, if you are working with biosynthetic gene clusters, you can:

 * Use antiSMASH results as input to label proteins as **core biosynthetic proteins** (CBPs)
 * Extract protein (sub)sequences of CBPs